Tu2525/cf_ai_TheRoastMaster/README.md

     └── ...
 (9 .mp3 files)
 ```

+## Initial Plans

+The plan I had in mind was to make a "Roast-a-pedia" where, I going to eventually fine-tune it to an LLM, but the entire situation would have been 10x complicated for a simple project.

 ## AI Design Rationale

 This section details the AI-related design choices for this project and outlines how it could be expanded using more of Cloudflare's AI and stateful services, as suggested in the internship prompt.